top of page

 4. Do I Need a Permit?

-If you are in a Heritage Overlay, you will almost certainly need a Planning Permit from your local Council for any new external works.
-This includes:
+If you are in a Heritage Overlay, you will likely need a Planning Permit from your local Council for any new external works.
+But every Council is different, so there's no set rule.

 • Demolition or removal of any part of the building.